-With the iPhone 14 series, Apple first introduced the so-called "Emergency SOS via satellite" feature.
-Although this feature will not be available in the US until November, Apple has prepared to release it with iOS 16.1 - which will also include a corresponding demo that lets you try out the satellite connection without actually notifying emergency services.
+Apple first introduced the so-called "Emergency SOS via Satellite" feature with the iPhone 14 series.
+Although this feature won't be available in the US until November, Apple is preparing to release it with iOS 16.1—which will also include a dedicated demo that lets you try out the satellite connection without actually contacting emergency services.

 Apple released iOS 16.1 Beta 3 to developers on Tuesday evening.
-During the code analysis, the US blog 9to5Mac found outthat Apple has added several satellite communication features to the iPhone 14 models, but they are not yet enabled.
-At this point, it is unclear if satellite emergency SOS will be available with iOS 16.1, as the update is expected to be released in October while Apple says satellite features will be made available in November.
-But iOS 16.1 beta 3 also reveals something that hasn't been mentioned before: a "satellite connection demo."
-This feature will allow users to see how satellite emergency calling works without having to go to a remote area without WiFi and cellular signal.
+During the code analysis, the US blog 9to5Mac found outthat Apple has added several satellite communication features to the iPhone 14 models, although they are not yet enabled.
+At this time, it is unclear whether Emergency SOS via Satellite will be available with iOS 16.1, as the update is expected to be released in October, while Apple says satellite features will be available in November.
+However, iOS 16.1 Beta 3 also reveals something that hasn't been mentioned before: a "satellite connection demo."
+This feature will allow users to see how Emergency SOS via Satellite works without having to go to a remote area without Wi-Fi and cellular signal.

 iPhone 14 satellite support: German launch still unclear